AthenaisGautier/ContinuousLogisticGaussianRandomFields/README.md

 * Reference Fields: we consider four distinct reference probability density fields.

-* Levels of Smoothness: we consider different SLGP modeling, corresponding to the different kernel functions used in generating the reference fields.
+* Levels of Smoothness: we consider different SLGP modeling for the estimation, corresponding to the different kernel functions used in generating the reference fields.
   * Exponential Kernel: This kernel parametrizes GPs whose realizations are continuous but not differentiable.
 It produces fields with rough spatial structures.
   * Matérn 3/2 Kernel: Known for parametrizing GPs whose realizations are once continuously differentiable, this kernel generates fields with moderate smoothness.
   * Matérn 5/2 Kernel: This kernel parametrizes GPs that are twice continuously differentiable, resulting in smoother fields compared to the Matérn 3/2 kernel.
   * Gaussian Kernel: Also known as the Radial Basis Function (RBF) kernel, this kernel parametrizes GPs whose realizations are infinitely differentiable, producing fields with very smooth spatial structures.

-* Number of Basis Function Frequencies: We work with various numbers of basis functions in the parametrization of the SLGP, determined through the Random Fourier Features (RFF) method.
-We compare having 25, 50, 100, 250 or 500 basis frequencies, and twice as many basis functions (one sine, one cosine for each frequency).
+* Number of Basis Function Frequencies: We work with various numbers of basis functions in the parametrization of the SLGP.
+These functions are determined through the Random Fourier Features (RFF) method.
+We compare having 25, 50, 100, 250 or 500 basis frequencies, yielding twice as many basis functions (one sine, one cosine for each frequency).
 * Sample Sizes: we work with a range of sample sizes, varying from 5 to 10000000 data points.

 To ensure the robustness of our results and mitigate the impact of random seed variability, we perform 100 repetitions for each experimental setting.
 This comprehensive experimental design leads to a total of: